dirkwhoffmann/Moira/Docs/HowTo/HowToUseTheCpu.md

   }
   ````

   In vAmiga this function is utilized to emulate bus sharing between the CPU and the custom chip set.
-As soon as the CPU tries to access memory, vAmiga intercepts the access in `sync()` and emulates the external hardware up to the point in time the CPU has already reached.
-When the actual memory access happens, vAmiga can determine exactly whether the bus is blocked or not.
+As soon as the CPU tries to access memory, vAmiga intercepts the access in `sync()` and emulates the external hardware up to the point the CPU has already reached.
+Consequently, when the actual memory access happens, vAmiga can determine exactly whether the bus is blocked.
 If it is, the CPU is virtually suspended by increasing variable `clock` by a certain number of wait states.

-## Tweaking memory access
+## Tweaking Memory Access

- Keep in mind that during the reset process the Motorola 68000 CPU reads the initial stack pointer and program counter from memory.
-This means that the memory must be fully initialized before calling reset().
-However, you can easily work around this restriction by implementing the following function in your subclass:
+During the reset process, the Motorola 68000 CPU reads the initial stack pointer from address 0x000000 and the program counter from address 0x000004.
+This means that memory must be fully initialized before calling `reset`, which can be inconvenient in certain situations.
+To work around this restriction, Moira provides a dedicated function that can be implemented in a subclass.
+By implementing the following function, it becomes possible to supply the required values without requiring the entire memory system to be set up:

 - `u16 read16OnReset(u32 addr)`

-  Once implemented, Moira accesses memory with this function during reset.
-Hence, the initial stack pointer and the program counter can be passed to the CPU even without memory being ready for operation.

-The disassembler is subject to a similar issue.
-By default it calls `read16()` to read data words from memory.
-This default behaviour is not adequate, e.g., for emulating an Amiga, because reading certain registers causes side effects.
-In Moira this problem can be avoided by redirecting the disassembler to another read function.
-This is done by implementing
+A similar issue arises when the disassembler reads memory.
+By default, it uses `read16` to fetch instruction words, but this approach can be problematic when emulating systems like the Amiga.
+Some memory-mapped registers trigger side effects when accessed, and these side effects should not occur when simply disassembling instructions.
+To prevent unintended behavior, Moira allows the disassembler to use a separate function:

 - `u16 read16Dasm(u32 addr)`

-  If this function is implemented in your subclass, it should return the exact same values as the already implemented function `read16()` would.
-Only side effects which would occur on real hardware are not carried out.
+If your subclass implements this function, it should return the exact same values as the already implemented function `read16`.
+However, no side effects should be carried out.